[Updated on June 5, 2020]

 Define your medical app’s audience

 Get to know the potential users of your app.
 Their needs and pet peeves will drive every significant decision you’re about to make when building the healthcare app.
-Remember, it’s all about their context for using your app:
+Remember, it’s all about their context for using your solution:

 - Will users be standing or sitting?